Microsoft-Web/WebCampTrainingKit/HOL/AspNetWebApiSpa/README.md

-- Create an ASP.NET Web API controller using ASP.NET Scaffolding
+- Create an ASP.NET MVC 6 API controller using ASP.NET Scaffolding

-- Implement a Web API Get action to retrieve the next quiz question
+- Implement a API Get action to retrieve the next quiz question

-- Implement a Web API Post action to store the quiz answers
+- Implement a API Post action to store the quiz answers

 - Install AngularJS from the Visual Studio Package Manager Console

 - Implement AngularJS templates and controllers

 - Use CSS3 transitions to perform animation effects

+> **Note:** You can take advantage of the [Visual Studio Dev Essentials]( https://www.visualstudio.com/en-us/products/visual-studio-dev-essentials-vs.aspx) subscription in order to get everything you need to build and deploy your app on any platform.